pingcap/docs/statistics.md

 ## Load statistics

-By default, depending on the different size of the space that column statistics consume, TiDB loads statistics in the following two ways:
+By default, depending on the different size of the space that column statistics consume, TiDB loads statistics differently as follows:

 - For the statistics that consume a small space (such as count, distinctCount, and nullCount), as long as the column data is updated, TiDB automatically loads the corresponding statistics into memory for use in the SQL optimization stage.
 - For the statistics that consume a large space (such as histogram, TopN, and Count-Min Sketch), to ensure the performance of SQL execution, TiDB loads the statistics asynchronously on demand.
 Take the histogram as an example.
 Only when the optimization of a SQL statement uses the histogram statistics of a column, TiDB loads the histogram statistics of that column into memory.
-The advantage of on-demand asynchronous loading is that loading statistics does not affect the performance of SQL execution, but it is possible that TiDB uses incomplete statistics for SQL optimization.
+The advantage of on-demand asynchronous loading is that loading statistics does not affect the performance of SQL execution, but the disadvantage is that TiDB might use incomplete statistics for SQL optimization.

 Since v5.4.0, TiDB introduces the synchronously loading statistics feature.
-With the feature, TiDB can synchronously loading statistics with a large space consumption (such as histogram, TopN, and Count-Min Sketch statistics) into memory when you execute SQL statements, which improves the completeness of statistics for SQL optimization.
+With the feature, TiDB can synchronously load statistics with a large space consumption (such as histogram, TopN, and Count-Min Sketch statistics) into memory when you execute SQL statements, which improves the completeness of statistics for SQL optimization.

 > **Warning:**
 >
 > Currently, synchronously loading statistics is an experimental feature.
 It is not recommended that you use it in production environments.

 The synchronously loading statistics feature is disabled by default.
-To enable this feature, set the value of the `tidb_stats_load_sync_wait` system variable to a timeout (in milliseconds) that SQL optimization can wait for at most to synchronously load complete column statistics.
+To enable this feature, set the value of the [`tidb_stats_load_sync_wait`](/system-variables.md#tidb_stats_load_sync_wait-new-in-v540) system variable to a timeout (in milliseconds) that SQL optimization can wait for at most to synchronously load complete column statistics.
 The default value of this variable is `0`, indicating that the feature is disabled.

-After enabling this feature, you can modify the value of the `tidb_stats_load_pseudo_timeout` system variable to control how TiDB behaves when the waiting time of SQL optimization reaches the timeout.
+After enabling the synchronously loading statistics feature, you can further configure the feature as follows:

+- To control how TiDB behaves when the waiting time of SQL optimization reaches the timeout, modify the value of the [`tidb_stats_load_pseudo_timeout`](/system-variables.md#tidb_stats_load_pseudo_timeout-new-in-v540) system variable.
 The default value of this variable is `OFF`, indicating that the SQL execution fails after the timeout.
-If this variable is set to `ON`, after the timeout, the entire SQL optimization process does not use any histogram, TopN, or CMSketch statistics of any columns, but gets back to use pseudo statistics.
+If you set this variable to `ON`, after the timeout, the entire SQL optimization process does not use any histogram, TopN, or CMSketch statistics of any columns, but gets back to using pseudo statistics.
+- To specify the maximum column number that the synchronously loading statistics feature can process concurrently, modify the value of the [`stats-load-concurrency`](/tidb-configuration-file.md#stats-load-concurrency-new-in-v540) option in the TiDB configuration file.
+The default value is `5`.
+- To specify the maximum column number of requests that the synchronously loading statistics feature can cache, modify the value of the [`stats-load-queue-size`](/tidb-configuration-file.md#stats-load-queue-size-new-in-v540) option in the TiDB configuration file.
+The default value is `1000`.

 ## Import and export statistics